spookey/drive-me-insane/README.markdown

 you should have a __config.json__ afterwards.

+twitter:
+generate an api key on [dev.twitter.com](https://dev.twitter.com "twitter dev") or ask me for mine.

-twitter: get an api key and run `python3 twitter.py` to generate oauth credentials.
+enter the keys in `util.py` then run `python3 twitter.py` to generate oauth credentials.

 ## cli